Britain warns Africa not to shelter Libya fugitives

 | TRIPOLI, Reuters

-TRIPOLI, Reuters British Foreign Secretary William Hague warned Libya's neighbors on Monday not to shelter Muammar Gaddafi or members of his entourage who have been indicted by the International Criminal Court.
+TRIPOLI, Reuters Foreign Secretary William Hague warned Libya's neighbours on Monday not to shelter Muammar Gaddafi or members of his entourage who have been indicted by the International Criminal Court.

 "We've been very active in reminding other countries in Africa of their responsibilities ... to apprehend and to hand over to Libya or the ICC any of those people who go on to their territory," Hague said in Tripoli.